Devil’s Advocate – Aussie Ark

 “It is absolutely incredible that we’ve gone from that small number of founding devils to the massive programs we’ve got today,” says Amanda Woodbine, a spokesperson for Aussie Ark.
 “We only keep around 150 to 200 devils on site at any given time, and of the ones we breed, we get recommendations on where to send them to other breeding programs around the country.”

 While some devils are used for ongoing breeding, others are sent back to their homeland to be released into smaller wild populations.
 “We’ve released around 30 to 40 individuals and of those, we know around five females have carried joeys in the wild, which is really encouraging.”
 Amanda adds, “It seems like they’re having a pretty good time of it down there!”

-Aussie Ark headquarters.
+Aussie Ark headquarters on the Barrington Coast.
 Image by David Stone

 Safe to say that life is also pretty good for those being cared for at Aussie Ark, with the population spread out among 64 hectare, 200 hectare and 400 hectare wild sanctuaries.

 According to Amanda, looking after the devil population requires a multifaceted approach.
-“We have ‘insurance’ populations and breeding programs in the smaller sanctuaries, but once we get large enough numbers, they are released into the bigger scale wild enclosures (200 and 400 hectare) so they can live in a balanced ecosystem” she says.
+“We have ‘insurance’ populations and breeding programs in the smaller sanctuaries, but once we get large enough numbers, they are released into the bigger scale wild enclosures (200 and 400 hectare) so they can live in a balanced ecosystem,” she says.
 “While they’re in the wild enclosures, we still help them out from time to time, providing some food sources.”